 On July 2, 2019, a putative class action lawsuit was filed by a purported EchoStar stockholder in the District Court of Clark County, Nevada under the caption City of Hallandale Beach Police Officers' and Firefighters' Personnel Retirement Trust v.
 Ergen, et al., Case No. A-19-797799-B. The lawsuit named as defendants Mr. Ergen, the other members of the EchoStar Board, as well as EchoStar, certain of its officers, DISH Network and certain of DISH Network's and EchoStar's affiliates.
 Plaintiff alleges, among other things, breach of fiduciary duties in approving the transactions contemplated under the Master Transaction Agreement for inadequate consideration and pursuant to an unfair and conflicted process, and that EchoStar, DISH Network and certain other defendants aided and abetted such breaches.
 In the operative First Amended Complaint, filed on October 11, 2019, the plaintiff dropped as defendants the EchoStar board members other than Mr. Ergen.
-See Note 1 "Recent Developments" in the Notes to DISH Network's Annual Report on Form 10-K for the year ended December 31, 2019 for further information on the Master Transaction Agreement.
-Plaintiff seeks equitable relief, including the issuance of additional DISH Network Class A Common Stock, monetary relief and other costs and disbursements, including attorneys' fees.
+The trial of this matter is scheduled to start sometime during the five-week "stack" beginning September 7, 2021.
+See Note 20 "Related Party Transactions" in the Notes to DISH Network's Annual Report on Form 10-K for the year ended December 31, 2020 for further information on the Master Transaction Agreement.
+Plaintiff seeks equitable relief, including the issuance of additional DISH Network Class A common stock, monetary relief and other costs and disbursements, including attorneys' fees.